LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

     }
 }
 ```
-4) Delete Steps.java file from scr/test/java/stepDefinitions package
+4) Delete old Steps.java file from scr/test/java/stepDefinitions package

 Run TestRunner and test should be executed successfully

 _________________________________________________________________________________________________________________________

-# SECTION 12: Data Driven Testing using Json with Cucumber
+# SECTION 12: Data Driven Testing using JSON with Cucumber
 ## What is Data Driven Testing?
 Data that is external to functional tests is loaded and used to extend automated test cases.
-In order to demonstrate DDT in practice we will use entering customer personal details step.
+In order to demonstrate data driven testing in practice we will make a use of entering customer personal details step again
+(same step we used when covered DataTables few sections back).
 We currently use data table to read the data from.
-This is also a part of DDT, however the data is specified directly in our
+This is also a data driven testing of DDT, however the data is specified directly in our
 feature file.
 This is perfectly fine, but what if in real word project we need to use large data sample or apply different data sets to the same test scenario?
 To be sure that the application works as expected with different sets of input data and for more effective management of test
-data DDT comes into play.
+data data driven testing with external data source comes into play.

 ### How Data Driven Testing can be done with Cucumber?
 There a few different ways of doing Data Driven Testing with Cucumber: